turingschool/front-end-curriculum/lessons/module-1/slack101.md

 Depending on your settings, Slack will mark things as read the moment you view them.
 This can be problematic, leading to situations in which you click on something to see if it needs your immediate attention, it doesn’t, but now it’s been marked as read, and you forget to follow up on it.
 There are a few solutions to this issue:

-1 - Navigate to Slack in your menu bar, and select Preferences > Sidebar > enable Unreads.
+1 - Navigate to Slack in your menu bar, and select `Preferences` > `Sidebar` > enable `Unreads`.
 This collects any unread messages into one place, regardless of which channel the message is in.
 Conveniently, you can read these messages without them being marked as read.
 You can use this to collect the messages you need to deal with later, and only mark them as read when you've dealt with them.

 ![unread](./assets/images/slack/unread.png)